-Employment Agreement - Dustin VanDoorselaere
+Employment Agreement - Steven Holmes

-The Company and Mr. VanDoorselaere entered into an Employment Agreement effective November 1, 2016 and subsequently amended (most recently on January 1, 2019), pursuant to which Mr. VanDoorselaere was employed as Chief Operating Officer for an unspecified term at a salary of \$370,000 per annum plus benefits and the granting of stock options, RSU's and the awarding of annual bonuses to be determined at the absolute discretion of the President, CEO and Compensation and Nominating Committee.
-The Employment Agreement was amended September 7, 2017 pursuant to which Mr. VanDoorselaere received a housing allowance of 55,000 MXP per month in Mexico City.
-For the year ended December 31, 2019, no bonus was paid.
-The Employment Agreement may be terminated by Mr. VanDoorselaere with three months' written notice or by the Company, at any time, without cause, by payment of six months' base salary plus benefits.
-In the event of a change of control and termination, the Company is required to make severance payments to Mr. VanDoorselaere totaling six months' base salary.
-Mr. VanDoorselaere ceased to be an officer of the Company on May 21, 2019 and his Employment Agreement has been terminated by the Company in accordance with its terms.
+The Company and Mr. Holmes entered into an Employment Agreement effective February 3, 2020 pursuant to which Mr. Holmes is employed as Chief Operating Officer for an unspecified term at a current salary of \$550,000 per annum plus benefits and the granting of stock options, RSU's, PSU's and the awarding of annual bonuses to be determined at the absolute discretion of the President, CEO and Compensation Committee.
+For the year ended December 31, 2020, a bonus of \$297,267 was paid.
+The Employment Agreement may be terminated by Mr. Holmes with 60 days' written notice or by the Company, at any time, without cause, by payment of 12 months' base salary plus benefits.
+In the event of a change of control and termination, this termination payment to Mr. Holmes shall increase by one month for each additional year of service from February 3, 2020, to a maximum of 24 months of base salary.